 In this lesson, you'll build powerful, fast summary queries that total, count, or average the values in a set of records.
 You'll also discover the power of the crosstab query, which can not only summarize data but also rearrange it so that it becomes easier to understand.
 Finally, you'll add query parameters that allow you to change a query's criteria without altering its design.

-Today you'll use the Report Wizard to build a basic report.
-Then you'll fine-tune what you've built, and I'll share some tips and tricks I've developed after building thousands of Access reports.
+In this lesson, you'll use the Report Wizard to build a basic report.
+You'll then fine-tune what you've built and learn some tips and tricks about building Access reports.
 Finally, you'll learn about a fantastic tool—conditional formatting, which allows you to visually identify key report data.
 With a few clicks, your report will change from a mass of numbers to a map of trends and changes that affect your business.